berlin-bounty-kings/frontend/README.md

 Due to the limited time, we could not complete everything we set out to do.
 Additional features that we plan to add include:

 - Cross-chain fund distribution
-- Distrbute funds between team members (partial claims)
+- Distribute funds between team members (partial claims)
 - Keeping the funds and the smartcontract logic secured as a gnosis safe module

 ## Links